 - Medical assessment;

-- Follow-up and monitoring;
+- · Follow-up and monitoring;

-- Coordination of care; and
+- Coordination of care: and

 - Multi-disciplinary team approaches.

 Service providers include individuals qualified to prescribe medication such as physicians, and in the case of some medications, nurse practitioners.
-Non-prescription medications may be recommended by various health care providers, including nurses and pharmacists, or specialized cultural practitioners.
-Community-based addictions workers can also have an important role for clients on medication by providing routine follow-ups and monitoring side effects.
+Non-prescription medications may be recommended by various health care providers, including nurses and pharmacists, or specialized Cultural Practitioners.
+Community-based mental wellness workers can also have an important role for clients on medication by providing routine follow-ups and monitoring side effects.